wpswings/membership-for-woocommerce/README.txt

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE MEMBERSHIP FOR WOOCOMMERCE PRO PLUGIN ==

-The admin has enough features in the  Membership for WooCommerce plugin, but things will get even better in the premium version of  Membership for WooCommerce Membership free.
+The admin has enough features in the  Membership for WooCommerce plugin, but things will get even better in the premium version of  Membership for WooCommerce.

 > Note:  Get [**Membership for WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=membership-org-page&utm_campaign=membership-pro)